Sfsbober/Spaceflight-Simulator-BP-/README.md

 # Spaceflight-Simulator-BP-
-Create new folder "Starship Crew" and put these files in this folder:)
+Create new folder "Starship Crew" and put Blueprint.txt and Version.txt files in this folder:)